eggzotic/Hackerrank/README.md

 ## Have a go!

 If you enjoy some bite-sized coding challenges, sign-up at hackerrank.com and begin!
 Many languages to choose from (although no Dart...).
 For me, I found Python3 was a good fit for the type of problems presented.
-Each challenge typically involve:
+Each challenge typically involves most of the below:

 1. Comprehension - understand the problem statement, what they're asking for
 2. Math - breakdown the calculations involved and look for patterns,